Please help us by making a tax-deductible donation

 • Spring 2009 California Western School of Law Entertainment & Sports Law Symposium: "Social Media & the Law"

-New Media Rights provides a free media studio and pro bono legal resources, and assistance regarding intellectual property, licensing, and other legal issues that arise with new technologies and media.
+New Media Rights provides legal resources, and assistance regarding intellectual property, licensing, and other legal issues that arise with new technologies and media.

 Art has made numerous appearances in the local, national, and international media regarding consumer communications, technology, and intellectual property related legal issues.